Open-Technology-Foundation/dejavu2-cli/README.md

 ## Overview

-`dejavu2-cli` (`dv2`) is a versatile command-line tool designed for executing one-shot queries to multiple language models, including those from OpenAI, Anthropic, and local LLaMA-based models via the Ollama server.
+`dejavu2-cli` (`dv2` for short) is a versatile command-line tool designed for executing one-shot queries to multiple language models, including those from OpenAI, Anthropic, and local LLaMA-based models via the Ollama server.

 The `dv2` tool allows users to interact with LLMs efficiently by providing a range of customizable options, and supports context inclusion through reference files and `customKB` knowledge bases.

 ## Features